ver04/python_practice/README.md

 <b>7.
 Machine Learning</b> :brain:
 - basics of machine learning, including supervised and unsupervised learning, classification, regression, and clustering.

+<b>8.
+Fun Projects</b> :tada:
+- various code snippets that were created and collected here along the way

 <h2>Contributing</h2>
 I am always open to feedback and suggestions.
 If you have any comments or ideas on how I can improve my portfolio or projects, please feel free to open an issue or pull request.